MicrosoftDocs/azure-docs/articles/azure-portal/set-preferences.md

 Information about your custom settings is stored in Azure.
 You can delete the following user data:

 - Private dashboards in the Azure portal
-- User settings like favorite subscriptions or directories
+- User settings, such as favorite subscriptions or directories
 - Themes and other custom portal settings

-It's a good idea to export and review your settings before you delete them, as described above.
+It's a good idea to export and review your settings before you delete them, as described in the previous section.
 Rebuilding [dashboards](azure-portal-dashboards.md) or redoing custom settings can be time-consuming.

 [!INCLUDE [GDPR-related guidance](../../includes/gdpr-intro-sentence.md)]